Quick guide for Employers of Domestic Helpers

 MANAGING A DOMESTIC HELPER

 Many employers focus a lot of time in finding the right person.
-We see a greater chance at long-term success when workers are given the opportunity to develop the right skills with the help of their employer’s management.
+We see a greater chance at long-term success when domestic helpers are given the opportunity to develop the right skills with the help of their employer’s management.

-When you enter an employment contract with your worker, you are not only the employer but also the manager.
-Management is never an easy job, not to mention the dynamic and unique working relationship in domestic worker context with cultural and language differences.
+When you enter an employment contract with your domestic helper, you are not only the employer but also the manager.
+Management is never an easy job, not to mention the dynamic and unique working relationship in domestic helper context with cultural and language differences.

-Ensure you understand Hong Kong domestic worker entitlements and your responsibilities as an employer.
+Ensure you understand Hong Kong domestic helper entitlements and your responsibilities as an employer.
 Here’s a quick list:

-- The worker should only work at the contractual address.
+- The domestic helper should only work at the contractual address.

-- Employers are responsible for all medical costs of a domestic worker during the time of employment.
+- Employers are responsible for all medical costs of a domestic helper during the time of employment.

 - Purchase the mandatory Employees’ Compensation Insurance.
-There are many options for worker insurance.
-Compare worker insurance policies between companies in order to find the policy which best fits your needs and budget.
+There are many options for domestic helper insurance.
+Compare domestic helper insurance policies between companies in order to find the policy which best fits your needs and budget.

 - Food allowance or Food sharing?